- Reproductive Strategies

 - Study raises malaria block hopes (more info) This BBC news article reports that scientists have made a key breakthrough in understanding the genetics of Wolbachia, a parasite they hope could be used to block the spread of malaria.
 The article offers a brief overview of malaria and Wolbachia, and then focuses on the use of transgenic Wolbachia as a way of modifying natural populations of insects which transmit disease.

-- Can Wolbachia help prevent the spread of malaria? (more info) This online article discusses international research aimed at developing malaria control strategies using genetically modified Wolbachia that would spread through mosquito populations and carry genes that make their mosquito hosts unable to transmit the Plasmodium parasite that causes malaria.
+- Can Wolbachia help prevent the spread of malaria? ( This site may be offline. ) This online article discusses international research aimed at developing malaria control strategies using genetically modified Wolbachia that would spread through mosquito populations and carry genes that make their mosquito hosts unable to transmit the Plasmodium parasite that causes malaria.
 The article reviews the biology of Wolbachia, its effect on host reproduction, and genetic mechanisms of cytoplasmic incompatibility.

 Wolbachia bacteria infected with numerous tiny virus particles, enlarged in the inset.
 Image by Michelle Gourley and Seth Bordenstein, courtesy of the Encyclopedia of Life.